 If a railroad covers a huge amount of territory, you may find yourself wondering, “Can I locate a specific section of railroad?”
 Happily, the answer is, “Yes, you can!”

-In order to locate a specific section of railroad, your first stop is the large blue binders, located in the Cartographic Research Room.
+In order to locate a specific section of railroad, your first stop is the large white binders, located in the Cartographic Research Room.
+These binders were previously blue, as shown in the photo, but have been replaced with the new white binders.
 These binders are easy to locate as they look quite different than the finding aids around them.
 They are arranged in alphabetical sections.
+Please note***The maps in these binders have been fully digitized and can be found using the following link:

 To continue with our previous example, let us assume that we are interested in the Erie Railroad, specifically the section that runs from Springfield, OH to Marion, OH.